murinicanor/entropybroker/readme.txt

 Please invoke these commands first with -h to see a list of options.
-You probably need to use '-i' to select the server on which 'eb' runs.
-Also adding '-s' is usefull as it'll make the servers/clients/eb log to syslog.
+You probably need to use '-i' to select the server on which 'entropy_broker' runs.
+Also adding '-s' is usefull as it'll make the servers/clients/entropy_broker log to syslog.

 It uses port 55225 (TCP) for communication.

-Send a HUP signal to the eb-daemon to let it log the current state.
+Send a HUP signal to the entropy_broker-daemon to let it log the current state.
 E.g. recv/sent requests, etc.